 An Incomplete is used when the Examining Committee determines that the student's performance is inadequate and that additional requirements must be completed to remedy the deficiency.
 The additional requirements must be specified by the Examining Committee on the Result of Qualifying Examination Form, including a date by which the additional requirements must be completed (the Program director and the Dean must sign the Result of Qualifying Examination Form).
 After the requirements stipulated by the Examining Committee have been satisfied, the Examining Committee and Program director will notify the Dean using the Result of Qualifying Examination Form and the student's academic record will be updated from incomplete to Pass.
-If the requirements to remediate an incomplete are not completed satisfactorily, the Examining Committee and Program director will notify the Dean using the Result of Qualifying Examination Form and the student's academic record will be updated from using the Result of Qualifying Examination Form and the student's academic record will notify the Dean using the Result of Qualifying Examination Form and the student's academic record will be updated from using the Result of Qualifying Examination Form and the student's academic record will be updated from of the incomplete to Fail on the date the Program submits written verification of the resolution of the incomplete.
+If the requirements to remediate an incomplete are not completed satisfactorily, the Examining Committee and Program director will notify the Dean using the Result of Qualifying Examination Form and the student's academic record will be updated from using the Result of Qualifying Examination Form and the student's academic record will notify the Dean using the Result of Qualifying Examination Form and the student's academic record will be updated from using the Result of Qualifying Examination Form and the student's academic record will be updated from using the Result of Qualifying Examination Form and the student's academic record will be updated from using the Result of Qualifying Examination Form and the student's academic record will be updated from Incomplete to Fail on the date the Program submits written verification of the resolution of the incomplete.